Alexander089/simple-sticker-bot/README.md

 # whatsapp-sticker-bot
 A simple sticker bot using [whatsapp-web.js](https://www.npmjs.com/package/whatsapp-web.js) package from [NPM](https://www.npmjs.com/).

+Still not working for GIFs stickers i guess.

 Please remember, the code is still not perfectly done, a future changes will be added maybe.

 # How to use